Dalmuir: Dalmuir Public Schools (closed)

 The school was originally opened in 1873 as a temporary measure, until a new school was to be built on Kilbowie road in Clydebank.

 Due to local resistance, and the support of the Scotch Education Department, the transfer of Dalmuir pupils did not occur.
 Instead a former Masonic Lodge on what is now Beadmore Street was used until a purpose built school was completed on Auld Street in 1886.

 In 1908 a new school was opened on Duntocher Road on the corner of Singer Road.
 Later a junior Secondary School was added.
-In 1962 the school was destroyed by fire and a new primary School built to the east along Singer Street.
+In 1962 the school was destroyed by fire and a new primary School built to the east along Singer Road.
 Dalmuir primary was one of the largest schools in the UK with a pupil roll of 1200.
 Dick McGregor (1926-2017), President of the teaching union the Educational Institute of Scotland (EIS), was head teacher for many years until his retirement in 1988.
 Dalmuir Primary school closed in 1993, torn down and replaced by Hill View Nursing Home.
 Only the former janitor's cottage remains.

 The remaining Dalmuir Secondary had previously been closed in 1971, when Clydebank High School became a comprehensive.
 The buildings are now the Dalmuir Community Centre.